asadkai/LinguisticBridge-AI/README.md

   - [Contributing](#contributing)

 ## Description
-This project takes any english text and converts it to sequences of integers based on a big enough french and english vocabularies and pass it to a model that returns a probability distribution over possible translations with accuracy > 97%.
+This project takes any English text and converts it to sequences of integers based on a big enough French and English vocabularies and pass it to a model that returns a probability distribution over possible translations with accuracy > 97%.